-Add noodles, shrimp, sweet chili sauce, and chili oil (to taste) to pan.
-Stir until combined and heated through, 1 minute.
+Add noodles, shrimp, sweet chili sauce, chili oil (to taste) and a pinch of salt to pan.
+Stir until combined and heated through.

 If pad thai is too dry, add half the reserved pasta cooking water.
 Then add remaining pasta cooking water 1 Tbsp. at a time until desired consistency is reached.

-Plate dish as pictured on front of card, garnishing with peanuts, green portions of green onions, cliantro, and squeeze lime quarter over to taste.
+Plate dish as pictured on front of card, garnishing with peanuts, green portions of green onions, cilantro, and squeezing lime quarters over to taste.
 Bon appétit!